 3. Calling Overridden Function using Scope Resolution Operators

-We can use the scope resolution operators (::) to access the overridden function in C++.
+We have the option to utilize the scope resolution operators (::) to reach the overridden function in the C++ programming language.

 Example